awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/5_patch_mgmt.md

 ## AWS Systems Manager: Document

 An [AWS Systems Manager document](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) defines the actions that Systems Manager performs on your managed instances.
 Systems Manager includes many pre-configured documents that you can use by specifying parameters at runtime, including 'AWS-RunPatchBaseline'.
-These documents use JavaScript Object Notation (JSON) or YAML, and they include steps and parameters that you specify.
+These documents use JSON or YAML, and they include steps and parameters that you specify.

 All AWS provided Automation and Run Command documents can be viewed in AWS Systems Manager **Documents**.
 You can [create your own documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/create-ssm-doc.html) or launch existing scripts using provided documents to implement custom operations as code activities.